JuliaTopOpt/VTKDataTypes.jl/README.md

 ### VTK data representation

-You can use VTKDataTypes.jl to create your own VTK data object of any of the following types: `VTKUnstructuredData`, `VTKPolyData`, `VTKStructuredData`, `VTKRectilinearData`, `VTKImageData`, `VTKMultiblockData`, and `VTKTimeseriesData`.
+You can use VTKDataTypes.jl to create your own VTK data object of any of the following types: `VTKUnstructuredData`, `VTKPolyData`, `VTKStructuredData`, `VTKRectilinearData`, `VTKImageData`, `VTKMultiblockData`, and `VTKTimeSeriesData`.
 2D and 3D data are both supported and conversion functions are defined where they make sense.

 ### Decomposing and triangulation